BenSauerlaender/gipfel-app-2/README.md

 # TODO

-- create Base Stat card for consisten header.. stlyling
-- create base page-card for consisten header... styling
+- Style base page-card for mobile
+  - use ... for to long titles
+- fix timeline styling on mobile
+- verify update functionallaty is working
+- dense tables on mobile

 ## Consistensy/Robustness

 - use DomUtils for height of Map and BottomPanel
 - filter bereich als footer?

-## Design

-- pwa anzeigename aendern (erledigt?)

-## Design 2
+## Design Updates

-- Chartjs styling (Tooltips, weisse render in circluar chart)
-- logo rework
+- logo rework ?
-- logo aus topbar in drawer
+- logo aus topbar in drawer ?
-- drawer zwischen top und bottom bar
+- drawer zwischen top und bottom bar ?
 - status und login/out mit in drawer?
-- rework mobile view

 ## Features